sbargach/player-queue-service/README.md

 The worker declares the configured exchange/queue topology on startup and will log consumed player events as they are processed.
 There is no HTTP surface area.

+### Docker

+You can run the worker and RabbitMQ locally without installing anything extra:

+- Build and run: `docker compose up --build`
+- RabbitMQ management UI: http://localhost:15672 (guest/guest)
+- The worker listens for messages on `player-queue.enqueued` when the broker is healthy.

 ## Configuration

 RabbitMQ options live under the `RabbitMQ` section in `appsettings*.json`: